Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 \LLMPipe monitors KV cache utilization at runtime and detects when free KV cache is available, typically during non-peak periods.
 For example, real-world traces show that request volume during non-peak times drops to approximately 20\% of that seen during peak periods~\cite{stojkovic2024dynamollm}.
 To optimize performance in such periods, \LLMPipe supports ``halting'' parameter remapping by reconfiguring the previously remapped memory space back for parameter usage.
 We name this mechanism \textit{Dynamic Reversion} and evaluate it in this section.

-Figure~\ref{fig_single_model_free_cdf} shows the cumulative distribution function (CDF) comparison of TBT latency when serving the OPT-13b model on the Alpaca dataset, with and without the use of \textit{Dynamic Reversion}.
-During peak load (e.g., arrival rate of 10.0 RPS), the \textit{Dynamic Reversion} mechanism offers limited benefit, as parameter remapping is consistently needed to avoid recomputation.
-However, during non-peak periods (e.g., 1.0 RPS), \textit{Dynamic Reversion} significantly improves performance, reducing P50 latency by 49\% and consistently yielding lower TBT.
+Figure~\ref{fig_single_model_free_cdf} compares the CDF of TBT latency for OPT-13B on the Alpaca dataset, with and without \textit{Dynamic Reversion}.
+At peak load (10.0 RPS), \textit{Dynamic Reversion} offers limited benefit since remapping is consistently required to avoid recomputation.
+During non-peak periods (1.0 RPS), however, it improves performance substantially—reducing P50 latency by 49\% and consistently lowering TBT.